 The beauty industry has always been influenced by ancient traditions stemming from different cultures.
 The result – a wave of products, tools and treatments that fuse together the modern techniques and traditional practices.
 Gua Sha is one such Eastern-influenced techniques, a ‘scraping’ body treatment from China that has spread to the mainstream beauty world, which my grandmother, and even Gwyneth Paltrow swears by.
 The treatment is believed to have detoxing benefits, wherein toxins are flushed out through scraping, and, additionally, blood circulation is encouraged.
 It even presents the use of sprouted Gua Sha tools for the face, and Gua Sha facials.

-Two weeks ago, I was back in Hong Kong, and decided to try a Gua Sha treatment in its homeland.
+Two weeks ago, I was back in Hong Kong, and decided to try a Gua Sha treatment at Chuan Spa in Cordis, Hong Kong.
 What better way than to go back to basics, and experience the native form of that chic rose quartz Gua Sha tool, which you’ve peeked on Instagram?
 You wouldn’t want to miss out the Gua Sha benefits!

 The Five Elements